 These high-speed trains include InterCity Express (ICE), ICE Sprinter, InterCity (IC), Eurocity (EC).

 Regional Trains: No. These trains are all fixed price based off distance traveled.
 Simply show up to the station, buy your ticket, and hop on the train.
 These trains are obviously slower and you’ll have more connections.
+However, you can book them via the Omio or TrainLine app simply for the convenience of not needing to buy them at the station.

 Types of German Train Tickets